 Frozen ice & milk sticks.
 Am Buda's kulfi at Bohri Kadal was a regular feature of college summers.
 These days locals recommend the kulfi made by Gulfishan Bakery at Lal Bazaar.

-Lotus seeds with a watery fresh almond-like texture.
+Lotus seeds with a watery fresh raw-almond texture.
 Only available seasonally in and around the Dal Lake.

 Best rubbed over with lemon & salt.

 Senoo Kashmir Pickles at Habba Kadal sell an amazing variety of pickles including chicken, mutton, vegetable, fish, mango, cherry, karela, amla, apple, plum and garlic.
 Not as savoury as my grandmother's pickles, but quite popular.

 Phirni is a sweet dessert like kheer, but based on suji (semolina) rather than rice.
 The best phirni, topped off with saffron threads and chopped almonds, is homemade.
 Most restaurant versions are rip-offs.

 Best when rolled up in a slice of the giant parantha available at the same shop.

 Basrak and Khand Gaazar (literally sweet carrot) are traditional sweets available at roadside stalls.

 It is impossible to buy a good paan in Kashmir for love or money.

 There is now an excellent Banarasi Paan shop on M A Link Road at Munawarabad opposite Baari Carpets.